EuBIC/ReproducibleMSGuidelines/guidelines.md

 Fields: Proteomics, ProteoGenomics

 Name: The methods used to determine the identification false discovery rates (at PSM, peptide and/or protein levels) and the respective thresholds are specified
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

-Name: When available, the used parameter/configuration file is deposited alongside the data in a public repository or alternatively submitted as supplementary data.
+Name: When available, the used parameter/configuration file is deposited alongside the data in a public repository or alternatively submitted as supplementary data
 Category: Silver
 Description:
 Fields: Proteomics, ProteoGenomics

 ###  Manual curation

 Name: If the data were manually curated (for example using Skyline) the curated dataset is deposited alongside the RAW data in a public repository
 Category: Bronze
 Description:
 Fields: all

 Name: Un-curated data is made available alongside the final one
 Category: Gold
 Description:
 Fields: all

 ### MS-based Quantitative

 Name: The software used to extract quantitative values (for example precursor intensities, reporter ion intensities etc) including its parameters and version is specified
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: The method used to aggregate PSM level quantitative values on the peptide and protein levels is specified
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: The method used to perform normalisation is specified including at which level this normalisation was performed (PSM, peptide, or protein)
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: The method used to filter and/or impute missing values is specified including at which level this filtering/imputation was performed (PSM, peptide, or protein)
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 ### Statistical Analysis

 Name: The software used to perform the statistical analysis (ie. differential expression analysis) is specified including its version
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: The method used to determine the sample size and the power of the study is specified (if applicable)
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: Any statistical test is named (including its parameters such as one- or two-sided, paired or unpaired) and the resulting p-value/threshold specified
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: The method used to correct for multiple testing is specified if applicable.
 If correction for multiple testing was not performed, this needs to be explicitly justified.
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: If software such as R, Python, or MatLab is used for the analysis, all used packages including their versions are specified or provided as a supplementary file
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: If any filtering was applied / measurement(s) excluded either manually or as part of the software algorithms, this must be clearly stated
 Category: Bronze
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: If the software supports the export of the statistical analysis steps (for example R scripts) these are made available for review
 Category: Silver
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: Any transformation of data (e.g. log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed
 Category: Silver
 Description:
 Fields: Proteomics, ProteoGenomics

 Name: If a model with multiple parameters is created, the formula for the said model is declared